Nitrogen fixation bacteria

 Inoculating rhizobia onto legume seeds can make a huge difference to the available nitrogen firstly for these plants but also for the next crop.

-Another form of nitrogen-fixation is keeping chickens; they don't pee so the ratio of nitrogen to carbon in their manure is more than double that of a cow, and four times that of a horse.
+Another source comes from keeping chickens; they don't pee so the ratio of nitrogen to carbon in their droppings is more than double that of a cow, and four times that of a horse.

-There are some very smart bacteria; billions of good bugs, as well as the pathogens that seek to destroy us.
-They have an enzyme that can capture the gas from the air and fix it into a soluble compound called ammonia.
+There are some very smart bacteria; billions of good bugs, far more than the pathogens that seek to destroy us.
+Rhizobia have an enzyme that can capture the gas from the air and fix it into a soluble compound called ammonia.
 Remember the atmosphere is 80 percent nitrogen but plants cannot utilize it; nor can animals like us.

 Nitrogen is the basis of all amino acids, those vital building blocks of protein; and our DNA too.
 These bacteria then convert the ammonia into these compounds for their own needs and the host legume.